UMDLARS/dtanm/server/README.md

 Jon and I have reworked the original idea to be as follows:

    	1. Node server to handle authentication/uploading/git repos of teams
   2. Python internal server to handle updates to attacks and team source files
     1. Python server will, upon notice, spawn child processes to begin testing of the source and attacks
     2. Upon team source push all past results will be invalidated and thus need to be recomputed
     3. Upon attack push all teams must be ran against the new attack, thus less overhead for computation
   3. Mongodb
     1. Users for auth
     2. Attacks
        1. Keep track of uploaded attacks and their hashes for denial of resubmission
     3. Results
        1. For Node server to obtain the results from the runs
+ 	2. Client side : REACT
+      	1. React Router to set up client side routes to communicate with our Node Server endpoints.

+### Node Modules

+- express-session
+- express
+- body-parser
+- node-git-server (early beta of module)
+- mkdirp (creation of directories)
+- multer (file uploading)
+- bcryptjs
+- mongoose
+- MongoClient
+- validator
+- mmagic
+- concurrently
+- nodemon
+- ?

-## Testing
+### Testing

 TODO implement mocha + chai testing